 Mayan hot chocolate is delightful and delightfully different from what most of us are accustomed to.
 While hot chocolate of the coffee shop era tends to be milky with whopping wallops of whipped cream and candy sprinkles, the Mayans did it a little differently.
 Try mixing the paste with water, spicy pepper, cardamom, aniseed, and vanilla.
 It’s another experience altogether.

 Add a little raw sugar or another natural sweetener, and you’re in business!

 4. Cacao Butter

-This is a part of chocolate that is actually missing from a lot of the biggest brand names these days.
-Usually, cacao butter is extracted, creating the solid cacao fat on one side and a skinny powder on the other.
-Then, needing chocolate to be smooth and creamy, a product called lecithin, created from soy, is the binder for those bars, kisses, and morsels.
-The main reason for this is that cacao butter is actually fantastic for beauty products.
+This is a part of chocolate that is missing from a lot of the biggest brand names these days.
+Usually, cacao butter is extracted, creating solid cacao fat on one side and skinny powder on the other.
+Then, needing chocolate to be smooth and creamy, a product called lecithin, created from soy is the binder for those bars, kisses, and morsels.
+The main reason for this is that cacao butter is fantastic for beauty products.

-In order to make a rough cacao butter, one need only take the paste or cacao liquor used to make Mayan hot chocolate, and strain it through a cheesecloth or cotton fabric.
+To make a rough cacao butter, one needs only take the paste or cacao liquor used to make Mayan hot chocolate, and strain it through a cheesecloth or cotton fabric.
 The butter comes out hard and can be used for many things, especially skin-related ointments and lotions.
 It’s also thought to be good for the heart and a preventative for cancer.

 5. Rich, Dark Chocolate

 In the end, if you have any of your roasted, shelled, and ground beans, add sugar and whatever flavors that interest you: ginger, hot peppers, mint, orange zest, coconut, coffee grounds, or whatever.
 Homemade chocolate is much richer than store-bought, and it’s possible to play with textures, shapes, and so on.
 It’s easy to make.
 Fun.
 And so healthy!

 How do you enjoy your cacao beans?